Biden, Modi look to continue tightening US-India relations amid shared concerns about China

 There have been more than a dozen in-person or virtual engagements between the leaders since 2021 as both have looked to tighten the U.S.-India partnership amid shared major concerns.
 Those include an increasingly assertive China and monumental challenges posed by climate change,artificial intelligence, global supply chain resilience and other issues.

 Modi has heavily branded the summit as his own.
 The Indian prime minister has pictures of himself posted along the highway from the airport, greeting G20 delegates with quotes about the need to address climate change.
-As a result, Biden is quite literally something of a houseguest when he will meet with his Indian counterpart.
+As a result, Biden is something of a houseguest when he will meet with his Indian counterpart.

 “This meeting will be taking place at the prime minister’s residence — so it is unusual in that respect,” White House national security adviser Jake Sullivan told reporters aboard Air Force One.
 “This is not your typical bilateral visit to India with meetings taking place in the prime minister’s office.”